 The most common trait that carpenter ants are known for is their love of wood as a preferred harborage space for their colony.
-However, it is important to realize that carpenter ants in the Toronto area are also known to rip through and infest foam insulation.
+However, it is important to realize that carpenter ants in the Toronto area are also known to rip through and infest foam insulation and many homeowners can find ants in attic.
 This is likely due to the insulation comfortable properties for a home and also possible due to a previous inability to rip through nearby wooden structures.
 You will likely not want to face the expense of ripping away all of your foam insulation if you discover carpenter ants, therefore, a consultation with a carpenter ant Toronto professional can save you a great deal of probably expenses, since it is almost impossible to treat large swaths of foam insulation with standard over-the-counter chemicals.

 Getting rid of these ants in foam insulation is a complex process and will likely take additional treatment and a whole lot of patience.
 The first step a pest control professional will take is an initial assessment of the insulation to identify signs of infestation.
 This can be time-consuming since the ants will typically find insulation much easier to tunnel through than wood, meaning they will burrow deep into the insulation in a quick amount of time.
 An exterminator will possess special skills that can draw the ants out, or, at the very least, expose the visible signs of their active presence in the insulation.

 Since foam insulation can be a great conductor of moisture due to Toronto’s climate, a pest control specialist will usually look for signs of frass (overflow of ripped, tunnelled foam), which is the first clear sign that carpenter ants have infested the insulation.
 After diagnosing their presence, an exterminator can then begin a comprehensive treatment program to destroy the colony and salvage the foam insulation.